Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Geological Setting and Sedimentary Basins in Poland

 \begin{itemize} \item \textbf{East European Craton (EEC):} This stable Precambrian basement underpins the northeastern part of Poland, including the Baltic Basin and the Polish Lowlands.
-The stability of the EEC has helped preserve extensive sedimentary sequences spanning from the Cambrian to the Quaternary periods.
-These sequences predominantly consist of sandstones, shales, and carbonates, which have undergone minimal tectonic deformation, making them favorable for hydrocarbon exploration and CO\textsubscript{2} storage \cite{kusek2021geological}.
+EEC stability has helped preserve extensive sedimentary sequences spanning from the Cambrian to the Quaternary periods.
+These sequences predominantly consist of sandstones, shales, and carbonates, which have undergone minimal tectonic deformation, making them favorable for storage candidates \cite{kusek2021geological}.

 \item \textbf{Trans-European Suture Zone (TESZ):} Serving as a prominent NW-SE trending boundary, the TESZ delineates the transition between the ancient EEC and the younger Paleozoic platforms to the southwest.
 This zone is characterized by a complex assemblage of terranes and suture zones resulting from past collisional events.
 The TESZ has significantly influenced sediment dispersal patterns and basin evolution, acting as a conduit for sediment transport and affecting subsidence rates \cite{kusek2021geological}.